sudheer121/CostExplorer/Readme.md

 Custom Data Types and Interfaces can be viewed at `./src/typings/index.d.ts`.
 This alse has the interfaces `CostExplorerOutput` and `ExplorerItem` as specified.

-Other than the provided interface the project uses these interfaces.
+Other than the provided interfaces the project uses commonly these interfaces.

 1. IGraphNode
 > Represents a graph node, should have `id` and `parent id`